SystemsApproach/tcpcc/algorithm.rst

 ---------------------------------------------

-A better way to compute timeouts is a necessary building block, but it does not get at the heart controlling congestion.
+A better way to compute timeouts is a necessary building block, but it does not get at the heart of controlling congestion.
 The central challenge is computing an estimate of how much traffic the network this sender can safely transmit.
 To this end, TCP maintains a new state variable for each connection, called ``CongestionWindow``.
 It is